 We take the time to get to know our clients and their businesses, and we work collaboratively with them to achieve their goals.

 Needing a lawyer in a different country was a bit overwhelming living in the US.
-Graeme Fraser and Gemma Barnhurst were lovely to work with.
-They put me at ease and provided good counsel.
+Gemma Barnhurst was lovely to work with.
+She put me at ease and provided good counsel.
 I am glad I was referred to BBS Law by a friend and would recommend them to anyone else needing similar services.